 Helena College also facilitates a range of other high school camps that enhance personal and academic growth.
 These include the Politics and Law trip to Canberra, Years 11-12 Outdoor Education expeditions, overseas language and cultural trips, an annual ski trip and a music camp.

 There are also camps run through World Challenge, an independent organisation that provides scaffolded learning experiences for students to plan and fundraise for expedition and community service trips overseas.
-Previously Helena students have been to Nepal with World Challenge trips and at the end of 2016, we will have students travelling to Tanzania and Cambodia/Vietnam.
+Helena students have been to Nepal, Vietnam/Cambodia and Tanzania with World Challenge trips.